-The Rivkin Center’s Education Program The Rivkin Center for Ovarian Cancer’s Education program provides free health education workshops.
-Rivkin Edu facilitators help educate women about their health, and about their breast and ovarian cancer risks.
-Say hello to Gail Fay,
+The Rivkin Center’s Rivkin Education Program The Rivkin Center for Ovarian Cancer’s Education program provides free health education workshops.
+Rivkin Edu instructors educate women about their breast and ovarian health and cancer risks.
+Say hello to Lauren Grabowski, Rivkin Edu

 Talking to your family and identifying cancer in your family tree can be a good indicator of your health risks.
 Download our Family Tree Worksheet here.
 Be sure to include yourself, children, parents, siblings, aunts, uncles, and grandparents.